Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 Let $\mathcal{X}=\mathbb{R}^{D}$ and assume that $\Gamma=\Omega$ is the set of all probability measures over its Borel field.
 For a fixed $\sigma$-finite measure $\mu$ on $\mathcal{X}$ and measurable non-negative function $u:\mathcal{X}\rightarrow \mathbb{R}_{+}$ satisfying $\int_{\mathbb{R}^{D}}u(t)d\mu(t)=1$, we consider the \textbf{Characteristic Function Discrepancy} (CFD):

 where $\phi_{\upsilon}(t)=\mathbb{E}_{x\sim\upsilon}e^{i\langle x,t\rangle}$ denotes the characteristic function of a distribution $\upsilon\in\Gamma$.
-This measure of dissimilarity is a useful tool for two-sample testing \cite{epps1986omnibus}.
-In particular, in the tests for normality of random variables it is known as BHEP statistic \cite{tenreiro2009choice}.
 CFD is highly related to \textbf{Maximum Mean Discrepancy} which we discuss in the next Subsection \ref{sec-mmd}, yet in practice it attains faster stochastic computation that was noted by \cite{fatir2019characteristic}.
 By varying $u$ and $\mu$ it is possible to assign different importances to frequencies of compared probability distributions.